fuji-fabric/fuji-fabric.github.io/docs/02-Modules/afk.md

 :::module
   This module provides:

-  1. Afk detection: If a player idle too long, we will mark it as afk state.
+  1. Afk Detection: When a player remains `idle` beyond a specified threshold, they are marked as being in `the AFK state`.

-  2. Afk event: Execute commands when a player enters or leaves afk state.
+  2. Afk Event: Execute configured commands when a player `enters` or `leaves` the afk state.

-  3. Afk name customization: For a afk player, we can customize its display name in tab list.
+  3. Afk Name Customization: Allows customization of the `display name` of AFK players.

 :::